ALIENHHY/BERTector/README.md

 # NIDS-with-LLM
-NIDS with LLM and LORA
+NIDS based on Bert, DIY-Tokenizer and LoRA!

 File Path:
 ---